jakeblakeley/jakely_portfolio/posts/3Dphotos.md

 # Design
 Turning depth data into a 3D photo wasn’t a one-and-done process.
 As a team of tech artists, engineers, researchers, and designers, we were able to figure out how to create a performant 3D mesh, in-paint the background to be the most visually appealing, and most difficult of all, define the interactions for consuming the 3D content on each of Meta’s platforms.

+![Depth map + photo = 3D geometry](../static/img/3dphotosmap.jpg)

+As a designer, I was particularly interested in creating something with high visual quality for the broadest types of content, educating users about how to interact with 3D photos, and how users would discover how to create them.

 <div class="fb-post" data-href="https://www.facebook.com/jakeblakeley/posts/pfbid0W7AguPEDsJaD4WzDRUnSvUqKaZYTL8791dMPP5aDnaazejfPDQv7jXQi1WC849X2l" data-width="560" data-show-text="true"><blockquote cite="https://www.facebook.com/jakeblakeley/posts/10161219122685151" class="fb-xfbml-parse-ignore"><p>Today we launched 3D photos on Facebook!
 You can instantly create one from a portrait photo on iOS.
 So heads up you’ll be seeing a lot more of 3D Archie.</p>Posted by <a href="https://www.facebook.com/jakeblakeley">Jake Blakeley</a> on&nbsp;<a href="https://www.facebook.com/jakeblakeley/posts/10161219122685151">Thursday, October 11, 2018</a></blockquote></div>

-As a designer, I was particularly interested in creating something with high visual quality for the broadest types of content, educating users about how to interact with 3D photos, and how users would discover how to create them

-![Depth map + photo = 3D geometry](../static/img/3dphotosmap.jpg)

 This was a particularly interesting project as we had to collaborate on solutions across Meta’s portfolio of apps.
-We had to define interactions for consuming 3D photos on a scrolling feed and Storys.
-As well as collaborate with IG and FB on the best ways to add creation ingress points in their composers.
+We had to define interactions for consuming 3D photos on a scrolling feed and swipable storys, as well as collaborate with IG and FB on the best ways to add creation ingress points in their composers.

 <img class="fullwidth" alt="3D photos in composer, Newsfeed and Storys" src="../static/img/3DPflow.png">

 # Growth
 Our first win was getting a  “make 3D” button inside Facebook’s very coveted composer for iOS users.
 This allowed us to get enough depth photos, and training data, to eventually launch to all devices and hallucinate depth on any photo.
 However, like many incubation teams, our work was handed off to growth teams once the product showed success.
-It later landed on VR in the browser home and as an ad format to add motion to static photos.
+It later landed on VR in the browser home and as an ad format to add motion to static photos with a single click.